Translational Laboratory Shared Service

 Director: Rena Lapidus, Ph.D.

-The mission of the Translational Laboratory Shared Service (TLSS) at UMGCC is to generate data from preclinical (cell- and animal-based) and clinical sources for investigators to support cutting-edge research as well as preliminary data for grant submissions and letters of intent for Phase I/II clinical trials.
+The mission of the Translational Laboratory Shared Service (TLSS) at UMGCCC is to generate data from preclinical (cell- and animal-based) and clinical sources for investigators to support cutting-edge research as well as preliminary data for grant submissions and letters of intent for Phase I/II clinical trials.
 The TLSS also provides support for developing and executing in vitro and in vivo preclinical models for evaluation of novel anticancer agents or novel combinations of agents to translate scientific ideas into therapeutics.

-The TLSS supports many of the UMGCC Phase I/II clinical trials by isolating biological specimens (plasma, serum, DNA/RNA, peripheral blood mononuclear cells, and bone marrow) and developing and executing assays for correlative studies to support these trials.
+The TLSS supports many of the UMGCCC Phase I/II clinical trials by isolating biological specimens (plasma, serum, DNA/RNA, peripheral blood mononuclear cells, and bone marrow) and developing and executing assays for correlative studies to support these trials.
 The TLSS is unique in that it provides a combination of services and resources usually not offered by any one core, predominantly supporting physicians engaged in clinical and translational research and preclinical investigators, fellows, and students conducting in vivo studies.

 The major focus of the TLSS is to provide research support to clinicians and investigators who do not have the expertise or the lab space to conduct cell-based, in vitro, or clinically oriented assays but who would like to generate preliminary data for investigator-initiated clinical trials, grants, or letters of intent.